philanc/plc/README.md

 ### Functions

 * RC4 - for lightweight, low strength encryption.
 Can also be used as a simple pseudo-random number generator.

+* Rabbit, a very fast stream cipher, selected in the eSTREAM portfolio along with Salsa20, and defined in RFC 4503 (see informations and links in rabbit.lua)

 * Chacha20, Poly1305 and authenticated stream encryption, as defined in RFC 7539